el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 ## Code - Parse Telemetry Packet Type #3 (Main Faraday Telemetry)

-The actions needed to flush, command, unpack from the telemetry datagram, and parse telemetry packet type #3 are the same as previously exampled except that parsing routines for packet type #2 are specificaly used.
+The actions needed to flush, command, unpack from the telemetry datagram, and parse telemetry packet type #3 are the same as previously exampled except that parsing routines for packet type #2 are specifically used.
 Notably `CommandLocalUARTFaradayTelemetry()` and `UnpackPacket_3()` command the sending / parsing of telemetry packet type #3 respectively.

 `rx_telemetry_packet_parsed` is printed after reception and parsing to example the raw parsed dictionary item returned from the parsing function(s).